 You’ve Won Said the Spider to the Fly

 It’s a jungle out there with a lot of people that want to take your money.
-Lottery scams are increasing simply because they rely on people’s natural desire to win.
-Some of them are darn right professional looking where others are so badly put together, it’s a wonder they scam any money.
+Lottery scams are increasing just because they rely on people’s natural desire to win.
+Some of them are darn right professional looking where others are so badly put together; it’s a wonder they scam any money.
 The big thing is to understand how they do it and make sure you don’t get caught in their web.
-Email has certainly increased the amount of money that scammers are taking.
-So let’s look at 5 easy tips on how to identify lottery scams.
+Email has undoubtedly increased the amount of money that scammers are taking.
+So let’s look at five easy tips on how to identify lottery scams.

 You’ve Won!
 You’ve Won!

 But hang on, I didn’t play!
 Seriously folks.
 If you didn’t enter a lottery, then you can’t have won.
 Even if someone purchased a ticket on your behalf, the lottery would not know your name.
 Why do you suddenly believe you’ve won a lottery?
 One of the biggest scams that are used by telephone, email and snail mail is the scammers that say you’ve won a lottery.
 There is no lottery unless you are using a professional online lottery service that is going to contact you to tell you that you have won!
 If it is a big jackpot, they will contact you by telephone, and you can verify it through your account.
 If you haven’t bought a ticket, then you haven’t won.
 These folks operate the scam by either asking for fees up front to process the win or identity theft.
 Don’t buy into it!

 Email Addresses and Other IDs